DJ-Lor/LoreliDejesus_T1A3/README.md

 2. Feature 2: Edit a current Property or a Client from the current list

+    * The ability to edit current Property or Client details from the json file list.

     * Editing a current list will utilise the import json functions to open, read and write on the file.

     * User input will utilise the Client of Property ID as the main identifier and required information to pull up the list that requires an edit.

+    * Only the following options are editable per file:

+            - Client_list.json header = name, email, suburb, price
+            - Property_list.json header = suburb, price

-    * A .lower() will be used for client inputs so it matches against the dictionary key to update (which are all in lower case).
+    * A .lower() will be used for inputs so it matches against the dictionary key to update (which are all in lower case).

     * A confirmation of the update done will be displayed.